 Seven months of wearing a shearling coat to stay warm seem to somehow contradict to a tattoo that’s associated with showing off skin.

 The tattoos are hidden under bundles of clothes

 It took me seven years, before I had a chance to find out.
 I was in a dressing room.
 We were four women who tried out gowns for the dress rehearsal for a dance formation.
-We had been given several gowns to find one that would fit us.
-When trying out one of the dance gowns I saw that two young women of our formation had a big butterfly tattoo above their Y each.
+We had been given several gowns to find one set of gowns that would have dresses to fit us.
+When trying out one of the dance gowns I saw that two young women of our formation had a big butterfly tattoo above their Y each, i.e. on their lower back.
 The butterflies were beautifully colored and about 3/4 ft wide and 4 inch high (20 cm x 10 cm).

 “Great tattoos” I said in an admiring voice to these about twenty year old women.
 “They look pretty expensive with all those colors.”
 “Thanks, we got them when we were 16.
 We went together and got the same tattoo.
 It was just $460”, one of them replied.
 “Who of you had the idea?”, I asked and followed with “What did your parents say?”
 I immediately regretted having asked that as the words had come out.

 “We are best friends ever since kindergarten.
 The idea was kind of ours together.
 We had the idea at the same time and we always had the butterfly as our sign.”
 The other replied giggling.
 I was sure she was amused about my asking about the reaction of their parents.
 Full disclosure, both their moms are girl friends of mine.
 “What can they say after it’s done” one of them replied and looked at me like I were from a different planet, and yes, so old.
 “My mom has a tattoo herself and many of her girl friends too”, the other young woman replied and smiled looking superior.
 The third woman pulled up her hair to a bun.
 The up-do gave view to a Chinese word at the back of her neck.